 I’m mainly based in Florida but have provided relief services in Montana, California, and Washington.
 This may or may not be practical or appealing depending on your life and financial circumstances, but it certainly can be a fun way to explore other parts of the country, or even the world.

 Some states are more difficult than others to obtain licensing.
 Go to the individual states professional licensing website and find out what the requirements are and decide if it’s worth pursuing.

-You only need a DEA license if you plan to prescribed controlled substances.
-If you are directing administration of controlled substances to patients in the clinic or are dispensing them directly from the clinic, you can do this under that clinic’s DEA license.
+Ideally, every relief vet has their own DEA license.
+You must have one if you plan to prescribe controlled substances.
+If you are only directing administration of controlled substances to patients in the clinic or are dispensing them directly from the clinic, you may be able to do this under that clinic’s DEA license depending on your state’s laws and the type of DEA license the practice owner carries.
 It is best to check with the Drug Enforcement Agency – www.dea.gov – if you have any specific questions as requirements may vary by state.